-Billions of people around the world suffer from ‘hidden hunger’ or micronutrient malnutrition.
+Billions of people around the world suffer from ‘hidden hunger’ or micronutrient deficiencies.

 They do not get enough micronutrients required to lead healthy productive lives from the foods that they eat.
 Micronutrients are vitamins and minerals (such as vitamin A, zinc, and iron) and are absolutely essential to good health.

-Micronutrient malnutrition can lower IQ, cause stunting and blindness in children, lower resistance to disease in both children and adults, and increase risks for both mothers and infants during childbirth.
+Micronutrient deficiencies can lower IQ, cause stunting and blindness in children, lower resistance to disease in both children and adults, and increase risks for both mothers and infants during childbirth.

 The diets of the poor in developing countries usually consist of very high amounts of staple foods (such as maize, wheat, and rice) but few micronutrient-rich foods such as fruits, vegetables, and animal and fish products.